Supported by CCR Office of Science and Technology Resources (OSTR)

 Image Conversion

-Finally, images may be converted to movies (Quick Time and AVI) on workstations of the Core.
-Surface rendering is available from Imaris, Arrivis.
-Deconvolution may be performed by SoftWorx or Huygens.
-Final preparation of images for publication using programs such as Photoshop or Powerpoint should be done by the user in their own laboratory.
+Finally, images may be prepared for publications; they are scaled from 16-bit to 8-bit notation, and/or converted to movies (Quick Time and AVI) on workstations of the Core.
+Final preparation of the figures for publication with Photoshop or PowerPoint should be done by the user in their own laboratory.

 Live imaging of cells and tissues tagged with fluorescent markers provides a much deeper understanding of cellular processes than imaging of a fixed specimen, since live cell imaging permits analysis of the dynamics of biological processes.
-We have performed many different time-lapse experiments in our core.
-These typically investigate changes in fluorescently tagged protein localization over time, such as movement of a protein from the cytoplasm to the nucleus.
-We have environmental chambers that regulate temperature and CO2 on the microscope stage.
-We use the Deltavision or Zeiss LSM 5 Live microscopes for time lapse studies.
-Both have sensitive cameras that reduce the amount of light exposure to the specimen.
+Time-lapse experiments typically investigate changes in fluorescently tagged protein localization over time, such as movement of a protein from the cytoplasm to the nucleus.
+We have environmental chambers that regulate temperature and CO2 on the microscope stage for the WF Nikon Ti2000 and LSM880-Airyscan and LSM780.

 FRAP (Fluorescence Recovery After Photobleaching) and FCS (Fluorescence Correlation Spectroscopy)

-FRAP and FCS allow one to monitor and quantify the movement of tagged proteins.
-In FRAP the molecules contained in a specific region are “turned off” by means of photobleaching.
+FRAP and FCS allow one to monitor and quantify the movement of proteins of interest fused with fluorescent proteins.
+In FRAP the fluorescent component of the protein fusion molecules contained in a specific region is “turned off” by means of photobleaching.
 If molecules are free to move, the exchange between bleached and non-bleached molecules results in the recovery of fluorescence within the region.
 The recovery data can be analyzed to provide information about the diffusion and binding rates of the tagged protein.
-Fast-scanning confocal microscopes such as the LSM 510 or LSM 5 Live can be used to apply FRAP to monitor fast protein kinetics.
+Fast-scanning confocal microscopes can be used to apply FRAP and FCS to monitor fast protein kinetics.
+These methods are less precise than Single Molecule Tracking (SMT), yet they are indispensable for a preliminary characterization of the effects of mutations or environment on a macromolecule of interest.

 FRET (Fluorescence Resonance Energy Transfer)